Student Accessibility Services

 To renew accommodations, students must be registered.

-If you are already registered with SAS, and want to submit your Faculty Notification Accommodations form for a new semester, please submit the PSR Faculty Notification form no later than the end of the first week of the term.
+If you are already registered, you need to submit your Accommodation Permission for Faculty Notification EACH semester.
+Please submit this form no later than the end of the first week of the semester.

 Please note: Unless this form is submitted, faculty will not be notified, and accommodations cannot be made.